MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/utils-svg.md

 # SVG utils

-SVGUtils is a set of functions and classes to simplify SVG manipulations for Power BI visuals
+SVGUtils is a set of functions and classes to simplify SVG manipulations for Power BI visuals.

 ## Installation